ojwoodford/batch_job/README.md

  3. Single call function, `batch_job()`, which spawns MATLAB instances locally, and uses a memory mapped file to communicate between workers.
 This approach does not handle heterogeneous (non-uniform) outputs, nor does support asynchronous computation, but is able to kill more hung processes than `batch_job_distrib()` using the `-timeout` option.

 See the help text for each of those functions for usage.

+### Reporting bugs

+This toolbox has a lot of functionality, and it's difficult to make sure it all works in all scenarios.
+If you find it's not working for you, please run `batch_job_test()` to make sure that works as expected (i.e. doesn't report any errors).
+If it does, feel free to report an issue.
+If it fails, please make sure that the `batch_job` folder is on the path at startup for all workers.